SamuelSwartzberg/flashcardifying_text_temp/inf.md

 BROWSER|web browser

-EDITOR and VISUAL are shell environement variables ⟮c+;setting the default editors⟯ PATH is for where to find executables.
+EDITOR and VISUAL are shell environement variables ⟮c+;setting the default editors⟯
-PATH contains, well, paths, separated by colons.
-For anything in PATH we can execute it by just using its name, to execute anything else we would have to use its path.
-`⟮c+;which⟯` takes ⟮c+;a string⟯ and ⟮c+;searches⟯ ⟮c+;the PATH⟯ to see ⟮c+;what the path of the binary of this command is.⟯

 command prompt is often just shortened to prompt.
 The command prompt is one or more characters indicating the command-line is ready to accept input.